 There are always classic novels that you come across often but never get around to read.
 For me, A Thousand and One Nights is one of those novels that I forced myself to finally sit down and read one day.
-And I enjoyed the stories that it contained.
+Find out why you should give this classic novel a read!

 The story revolves around Shahryar, who is a king who rules his kingdom that is in India and China.
 The king learns that his brother’s wife is unfaithful and questions his own wife’s faithfulness.
 As he learns that his wife has is also unfaithful, he has her killed.
 And now he believes all women are the same.
 After this, he marries a virgin every day and has them executed the next morning before she can be unfaithful.

 This goes on for a while until the Vizier (his job is find the king virgins to marry) cannot find any more virgins.
 The Vizier’s daughter Scheherazade offers to be the king’s next bride.
 Knowing that the women are killed the next day, the Vizier doesn’t like the idea but is talked into it.